Olonisakin-Emmanuel/-AI-Personal-Health-Companion/README.md

 ![Medical Report Analyzer](assets/medical_report.png)

 ---
+## 🧠 Hybrid AI Architecture

+The Symptom Checker uses a hybrid ML–LLM architecture:

+1️⃣ A trained Scikit-learn Machine Learning model predicts possible diseases from selected symptoms.
+2️⃣ The system calculates a confidence score and assigns a risk level (Low, Medium, High).
+3️⃣ If the risk is Medium or High, the ML prediction result is prioritized.
+4️⃣ If the risk is Low, the system automatically falls back to the OpenAI API to generate intelligent health guidance and recommendations.

+This architecture combines:

+- Structured ML classification
+- Confidence-based risk assessment
+- AI-powered natural language reasoning
+- Fallback orchestration logic

 ## 🧠 How It Works

 ### 1️⃣ Symptom Checker
 Users select symptoms or enter custom symptoms.
 The system:
-- Processes symptoms
+- Encodes selected symptoms into model-ready features
-- Predicts possible disease
+- Uses a trained Scikit-learn classifier for disease prediction
-- Calculates confidence score
+- Calculates prediction confidence
-- Assigns risk level
+- Assigns dynamic risk level (Low / Medium / High)
-- Provides AI health tips
+- Triggers AI fallback logic when risk is low

 ---